 I put off writing this post for the longest time; I wanted to wait until I could boast a longer list.
 But I feel it's important to help one another along and for me to be transparent.
 I'm certainly not perfect, but these are tips that helped our family reduce household plastic.
 Rest assured, it didn't happen overnight.

 Last updated September 15, 2016

 Why do we need to reduce household plastic?

 Just to side step for a moment - why would you want to reduce household plastic?
 If you haven't read my post on Plastic Pollution - a Bird's-Eye View, that's a good place to start, especially for a glimpse into the relationship between plastic and our oceans.

-Also, most household plastics, including shampoo bottles and water bottles, don’t get recycled into more plastic bottles; almost all of the plastic we use everyday comes from virgin plastic, which comes from – petroleum.
+Also, most household plastics, including shampoo bottles and water bottles, don't get recycled into more plastic bottles; almost all of the plastic we use everyday is from virgin plastic, which is a petroleum product.
 Most plastic that is recyclable ends up as lumber or park benches.

 Plastic that isn't recyclable, and much of it isn't, despite the symbols imprinted on the bottom of containers, ends up in landfills - leaching toxic chemicals into groundwater as it breaks down.

 It's beyond the scope of this post to explore the hazards of plastic any further, but for now, I hope this gives you some ideas on ways to reduce household plastic in your home.

 And just to clarify, I didn't include single-use plastic shopping bags, water bottles, straws, and cups in this post.
 For more information about shopping bags, including a free no-sew option, see here.
 For more information on alternatives to other single-use plastic, check out this post on Plastic Free July.